brouberol/blog/content/essential-tools-p2-text-processing-shell.md

 <a id="summary"></a>
 ## Summary

-All these tools open up a world of possibilities, as allow you to extract data and transform its format, to make it possible to build entire workflows of commands that were possibly never intended to work together.
+All these tools open up a world of possibilities, as they allow you to extract data and transform its format, to make it possible to build entire workflows of commands that were possibly never intended to work together.
 Each of these commands accomplishes has a relatively small